 Consequently, an elaborate patchwork of forest communities has developed, supporting exceptional local species diversity.
 Additionally, almost 450 ha of the surrounding area consists of bogs and other wetlands.
 Generally, the soils throughout the forest are glacial tills, acid in reaction, with low fertility and high organic composition.
 These soils primarily lie within three suborders: orthods, orchrepts, and aquepts.
 The climate is chiefly cold, humid, and continental and the region exhibits a snowpack of up to 2 m from December through March.

 This site was established by the University of Maine, with the cooperation and collaboration of International Paper in 1986 during the EPA MCCP program and the NAPAP program, and is currently supported by the USDA Forest Service through its Global Change Program, the Department of Energy (DOE) through the NIGEC Program and the DOE Office of Science, and the National Science Foundation (NSF).The site is well documented in terms of historical characterization of forest species types and age, other species types in the canopy and at the ground, and structural density vertically within the canopy.
-Atmospheric and environmental parameters from below the soil, through the forest canopy and above the treetops have been monitored continuously since 1987.
+Atmospheric and environmental parameters from below the soil, through the forest canopy and above the treetops have been monitored continuously since 1987 in Maine.